 The alert provider is connected to your account.

 The alert is shown on any display set up with the provider.

 To walk you through how to setting up alerts on your display(s), we have a help article available.

 While it is possible to insert an alert into a presentation you build from scratch, the easiest way is to use one of our pre-built templates.

 You can add any Template with the click of a button!
 It’s that easy!
 You can see CAP specific Templates below.
 When needed, click the “Add Template” button and it will be added into your account.

 If you have a CAP provider, you can use the template below:

-We have 100s of Templates covering dozens of holidays, including an American Red Cross Month Template (March), which fits well with any school emergency preparation campaign:
+We have hundreds of Templates covering dozens of holidays, including an American Red Cross Month Template (March) which fits well with any school emergency preparation campaign: